mambon5/django_learning/LEARNED_things_and_TODO.md

 1. It is NOT the same thing, to create a python project than to create a python app.
 Each project can have multiple apps running on it, and each app can be running in multiple projects.

+2. The views should be *skinny* and the models should be *fat*.
+As explained here > https://www.toptal.com/django/django-top-10-mistakes

+### CSS with Django

+1. This is not specific to Django, but usually you have to clear Cache if you want to update your css changes, it happened to me a couple of times that I don't see the last changes I did with CSS and I blamed it on Django rather than on me, lolz.

 ## GIMP web design